You know about Bartle’s player types – but what about Beresford’s Manager Types!!?

-Should you be a boss or a servant, emotional or dispassionate?
-The choice is yours, and what you choose will determine the success of your program.
+Should we be a boss or a servant, emotional and involved or dispassionate and aloof?
+The choice is ours, and what we choose will determine the success of our program.

 Is there more than one option?
 Of course there is.
 Here are a few classic approaches you might (or might not) want to consider.